 Getting Legal Support

 The U.S. immigration system is complex and detailed, making it essential to hire an experienced immigration attorney in most cases.
-Contact the attorneys at Johnson & Masumi for a free consultation to discuss the details of your case and get help with the application.
+Contact the attorneys at Johnson & Masumi for a consultation to discuss the details of your case and get help with the application.
 The firm’s knowledgeable attorneys can help you determine your eligibility, prepare and submit an application, and practice for the reentry interview.
 Johnson & Masumi can also work with individuals on deportation cases; fiancee, student, and work visas; and a number of other immigration related legal concerns.